Information regarding entry into Switzerland and residence

 Free Movement of Persons Switzerland – EU/EFTA

-State Secretariat for Migration (SEM) can provide you with information on the conditions for entry and residence in Switzerland within the framework of the free movement of persons agreement.
+SEM can provide you with information on the conditions for entry and residence in Switzerland within the framework of the free movement of persons agreement

 Entry to Switzerland and residence (also Schengen Area) for non-Swiss citizens and nationals of countries outside the EU/EFTA